 That Wine Demesne

-This Dutch foundation is run by Marc Schoon at Madiba Travel and Pieter van Rensburg, a local Plett resident.
+This Dutch foundation is run by Marc Schoon at Madiba Travel and Pieter van Rensburg, a local Plettenberg Bay resident.
 Through this foundation, funds are raised to run various projects in Kurland Village.
 Its aims are ambitious, but simple: uplifting the community, in particular the youth, by developing and improving the welfare of the community.

 How to prepare That Wine for opening and drinking: Chill your bottle(s), open (you’ll need a corkscrew) and let it breathe, the longer, the better.

 Goes perfectly with good food, good company, a good book and a good walk with the dogs … of course.